LluisFelip/RandomAdventureRoguelikeIITranslation/README.md

-# RARII_Translation
+# RARII Translation

-A repository to help the translators and myself translate Random Adventure Roguelike II
+This is the main repository for the Random Adventure Roguelike II content translations!

+(WORK IN PROGRESS)